erikaderstedt/snabbkarta/README.md

 Port or use bezier.c from C code.
 Start with march identification?
 Once that is done then maybe maps are somewhat runnable.
 MVP.

+# Cliffs

+Cliffs are often "broken" by triangles that are too flat.
+Allow more flat triangles when growing, but only in the direction of the cliff.
+Perhaps we should keep track of a plane continually while growing the cliff.

 # General boundary improvements